vinokanth92/emailservice/README.md

       }
       ```
       Reasons:
-      - Email service is unavailable to due to internal server error (Both SendGrid and MailGun are down)
+      - Email service is unavailable to due to internal server error (Both SendGrid and MailGun are down or any unrecoverable error occured)

 ### 3. Deployment